cloudposse/slackin-extended/readme.md

 ### Development

-1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device
+1. [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) this repository to your own GitHub account and then [clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) it to your local device
 2. Uninstall slackin if it's already installed: `npm uninstall -g slackin-extended`
 3. Link it to the global module directory: `npm link`
-4. Transpile the source code and watch for changes: `npm start`
+4. Run it locally with `npm run dev`, after setting up the **needed** [environment variables](#parameters)

 Yay!
 Now can use the `slackin` command everywhere.